Bill Belleville

 NON-FICTION BOOKS:

 • "Losing it All to Sprawl: How Progress Ate my Cracker Landscape" (University Press of Florida.
 Spring 2006).
-A chronicle of my experiences living in an Old Florida homestead that became threatened by sprawl.
+A chronicle of my experiences living in an Old Florida homestead that became threatened by sprawl. (cloth and paper)

 • "River of Lakes: A Journey on Florida’s St. Johns River" (University of Georgia Press 2000).
-[Miami Herald: The ‘definitive book on the St. Johns]
+[Miami Herald: The ‘definitive book on the St. Johns] (cloth and paper)

 • "Best Travel Writing of 2006". ("A Million Years of Memory")

-• "Salon.Com’s Wanderlust" (Random House 2000) ("Searching for Mr. Watson")
+• "Salon.Com’s Wanderlust" ("Searching for Mr. Watson") Random House 2000

-• "Elemental South: Earth, Air, Fire, and Water" (University of Georgia Press.
-Fall 2004)
+• "Elemental South: Earth, Air, Fire, and Water" ("Diving Into the Heart of a Poem") University of Georgia Press.
+Fall 2004

 NATIONAL PUBLIC RADIO DOCUMENTARIES & COMMENTARY via WMFE-FM, NPR affiliate